MEjH93/Craftsman-and-Users/README.md

-# Majstori-i-Korisnici
+#Craftsman and Users
-Craftsman and Users - Mainly Java and FXML
+Java and FXML(Works in desktop application and on android phones)